courselabs/kubernetes/labs/productionizing/README.md

 curl http://localhost:8010
 ```

+</details><br/>

 > Only the healthy Pod is in enlisted in the Service, so you will always get an OK response.

-If this was a real app the 503 could be happening if the app is overloaded.
-Removing it from the Service could give it time to fix itself.
+If this was a real app the `503` could be happening if the app is overloaded.
+Removing it from the Service might give it time to recover.

 ## Self-repairing apps with liveness probes

 Readiness probes isolate failed Pods from the Service load balancer, but they don't take action to repair the app.

-For that you can use a [liveness probe]() which will restart the Pod with a new container if the probe fails:
+For that you can use a liveness probe which will restart the Pod with a new container if the probe fails:

 - [deployment-with-liveness.yaml](specs/whoami/update2/deployment-with-liveness.yaml) - adds a liveness check; this one uses the same test as the readiness probe